Can Bad Credit Keep You From Getting That Apartment?

-“In terms of utilities,” says Lee, “a landlord should not refuse to provide all the basic utilities based on the tenant’s credit score.
-As long as you can prove that you can afford the rents, your credit shouldn’t have an impact on utilities included in the apartment.”
+“In terms of utilities,” says Shane Lee, “a landlord should not refuse to provide all the basic utilities based on the tenant’s credit score.
+As long as you can prove that you can afford the rent, your credit shouldn’t have an impact on utilities included in the apartment.”

 “Of course, it might be hard to have the landlord provide electricity, wifi, etc., as a bad credit does make a difference when it comes to a person’s reliability,” she says.

 But even if you have bad credit, you still have rights.

 Having a bad credit might mean that you have fewer options as a prospective tenant, but it doesn’t give landlords the right to treat you poorly.

 According to Nathan Miller, “A landlord is required by law to have a uniform set of standards for accepting an applicant.
 If their rules do not include reviewing credit, then they cannot review your credit either.
 Additionally,” he says, “if you are denied acceptance based on your credit, you can request a copy of the report they used to deny you.”

 “Once you sign the lease,” says Shane Lee, “the landlord is responsible for everything that’s covered in the lease and certain rights as a tenant.”
 Those rights include:

 - Right to possession, privacy